MCCE2024/INENPT-G1-K8s/README.md

 ```

 > [!TIP]
-> For a smooth workflow, always start with this repository to provision infrastructure before deploying applications or configuring GitOps.
+> For a smooth workflow, always start with this repository to provision infrastructure.
+Once the infrastructure is ready, the other repositories will automatically deploy applications via GitOps.

 **This Repository's Role**: Provides the **production-ready infrastructure** that hosts our applications and enables GitOps workflows.